thboss/csgo-league-bot-map-votes-counter/README.md

 7. Apply the database migrations by running `python3 migrate.py up`.

 8. Run the launcher Python script by running, `python3 launcher.py`.

-## Contributions

-### Code Style
-This project adheres to the [PEP8 style guide](https://www.python.org/dev/peps/pep-0008/) with 120 character line limits.

-### Branches
-Create a branch if you're working on an issue with the issue number and name like so: `100_Title-Separated-By-Dashes`.

-### Commit Messages
-Phrase commits in the present tense, e.g. `Fix bug` instead of `Fixed bug`.